drbean/curriculum/pages/homepage/markdown/FAQ.md

 ## Discipline-specific experience

-*Question* My major research is XXXXXXXXX XXXXXXXX and YYYYYYY YYYYYYYY.
+*Question* My major research is in X and Y.
 It seems that you did not do the related article for English editing.
-For example, aaaaaaaaaaa aaaa, bbbb bbbbbbb…
+For example, a, b …

-*Answer* I did edit an article on ZZZZZZZZ a long time ago, and recently I have been editing a cccccccccccc article about the dddddddd ddddddd by someone at UUU University.
+*Answer* I did edit an article on Z a long time ago, and recently I have been editing a c article about the d by someone at U University.

-But, no, I haven't ever edited a XXXXXXXXX XXXXXXXX paper.
+But, no, I haven't ever edited an X paper.

 But I would like to try.
 I think I would do a [GoodJob](GoodJob.html).